 Kirsten Boreen Liedl

-Kirsten Boreen Liedl joined the Litigation and Enforcement group as an associate in 2014.
-Kirsten represents clients in government investigations, internal investigations, and complex civil litigation.
-Her clients have included medical device manufacturers, pharmaceutical companies, health care providers, financial services firms, national retailers, and telecommunications companies.
-She has experience with the False Claims Act, federal and state anti-kickback laws, federal securities laws, and state consumer protection laws.
+Litigation associate Kirsten Boreen Liedl focuses her practice on government investigations, internal investigations, and complex civil litigation.
+Her clients have included medical device manufacturers, pharmaceutical companies, biotechnology companies, health care providers, and financial services firms.
+She has experience with the False Claims Act, federal and state anti-kickback laws, the Food, Drug, and Cosmetic Act, federal securities laws, and state consumer protection laws.

-Kirsten maintains an active pro bono practice, including representing juveniles in immigration proceedings and representing survivors of child sex trafficking in federal civil cases.
-Kirsten has also represented individuals in family law matters.
+Kirsten maintains an active pro bono practice, including representing survivors of child sex trafficking in a federal civil case.
+Kirsten has also represented individuals in immigration and family law matters.

 Prior to joining the firm, Kirsten served as a judicial clerk to Justice Peter T. Zarella at the Connecticut Supreme Court.
 During law school, Kirsten was a Comments Editor for the University of Pennsylvania Law Review and an Arthur Littleton and H. Clayton Louderback Legal Writing Instructor.

-- Represented medical device and pharmaceutical companies in investigations by the Department of Justice concerning alleged violations of the False Claims Act and the federal Anti-Kickback Statute.
+- Represented medical device companies in multi-year civil and criminal investigations by the Department of Justice, HHS-OIG, and the FBI concerning alleged violations of the False Claims Act and the federal Anti-Kickback Statute.

-- Investigated and defended private equity advisor in SEC investigation regarding fees, expenses, and potential conflicts of interest.
+- Represented private equity advisor in SEC investigation regarding fees, expenses, and potential conflicts of interest.

 - Represented international client in Hong Kong arbitration regarding a commercial supply agreement.